-Before moving forward, it is important to justify our use of the DME in place of the more common phenomenological, local master equation approach.
-In order to derive, e.g., a dissipator of the form
+Before proceeding, it is important to justify our use of the DME instead of the more common phenomenological, local master equation approach.
+To derive, for example, a local dissipator of the form \cite{scully}

-from the system-bath interaction in Eq. (\ref{eq:bath-V}), one has to neglect the coupling between the subsystems.
-In our case, between the electronic and motional parts.
-This is because the derivation of local master equations makes use of the free basis $\{\ket{e,n}, \ket{g,n}\}$.
-When the coupling becomes much stronger than the decay rates, the local master equation formalism starts to break.
-From a physical point of view, this can be seem as the system not being separable anymore.
-For example, the reservoir coupled with the motional part becomes indirectly coupled to the electronic part via the laser-induced interaction between them.
-From a mathematical point of view, this stems from the use of the dressed basis $\{\ket{k} ; H_S \ket{k} = E_k \ket{k}\}$ in the derivation of the DME in Eq. (\ref{eq:dme}).
+for the vibrational motion, one must neglect its coupling to any other quantum system, except its own bath.
+In our case, this would correspond to neglecting the electronic degree of freedom.
+When the coupling constant $\Omega$ becomes much stronger than the decay rate $\gamma$, the local master equation formalism begins to break down, as the system is no longer separable.
+For instance, the reservoir coupled to the motional part becomes indirectly coupled to the electronic part via the laser-induced interaction between them.

-When placing a system between reservoirs at different temperatures, it is expected that the system does not reach an equilibrium state, but rather a time-independent, asymptotic stationary state.
-The total rate of energy change in this state is null, but it can be split into opposite-sign contributions which can be interpreted as a constant flux of energy leaving one reservoir and entering the other.
-This current is characterized by properties of both the baths and the system \cite{joshi1993,lepri2003,he2010,manzano2012,bermudez2013,freitas2015,nicacio2015,chen2022,landi2022}.
+When a system is placed in contact with reservoirs at different temperatures, it is expected not to reach an equilibrium state but rather a time-independent, asymptotic stationary state.
+In this state, the total rate of energy change is zero, yet it can be split into contributions with opposite signs, interpreted as a constant energy flux from one reservoir to the other \cite{asadian2013,nicacio2016}.
+The starting point to find the heat current due to each of the reservoirs is to notice that the total current reads